6 tips to make sure your child’s IEP is implemented properly

 services your child will receive and for how many hours per week.
 You can ask the

-IEP team leader for the names of the special educators assigned to help your child.
+leader for the names of the special educators assigned to help your child.
 Find out what services they’ll provide and on which days.
 That way you can casually ask your child, “Did you spend time with Mrs. Smith today?”
-Your child may tell you a little—or a lot!
+Your child may tell you a little — or a lot!